UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 </center>

+Notes:

-Notes: This is the key step.
+This is the key step.
 If you want to undo your local changes, you can do so by pulling information back from the remote repository.
-But if you push, you will be changing the remote, and thus making these changes permanent.
+But if you push,
+you will be changing the remote, and thus making these changes permanent.

-**Important!** If you are going to do this, it is extremely important that you share it with your collaborators, because it is possible that your changes are going to affect their work.
+**Important!**
+If you do this,
+it is critical that
+you notify your collaborators
+because your changes
+may have an impact on their work.

 ---